nifyacorp/NIFYA-Master/README.md

 **User Notifications**:
 - The frontend polls for new notifications for the logged-in user
 - Email notifications can be sent via the email-notification service

+### 4. Component Responsibilities

+The system follows a clear separation of responsibilities:

+- **BOE/DOGA Parser Services**: Focus solely on content analysis - search through publications with provided prompts and return matches.
+They do not create notifications or interact with the notification system directly.

+- **Subscription Worker**: Orchestrates the entire process - retrieves subscription details, calls appropriate parsers, publishes notification messages to Pub/Sub, and updates subscription processing status.

+- **Notification Worker**: Processes notification messages, creates database entries, and triggers email notifications when appropriate.

+This architecture ensures loose coupling between components and allows each service to focus on its core responsibility.

 ## Deployment Architecture